Lola Índigo: 2020–2021: La Niña

-2022–present: El Dragón and La Voz Kids coach
+2022–present: El Dragón and La Voz Kids & La Voz coach

 On 17 February 2022, Índigo released "Las Solteras" alongside a music video.
 Two months later, the double single "Toy Story" and "ABC" was released on 8 April, featured on the expanded edition of La Niña, titled La Niña XXL.
 On 3 June, she released "An1mal" as the lead single from her third studio album.
 Another single, "Discoteka" with María Becerra was released on 26 August.
 The album El Dragón was announced in early November with no release date or album cover.
 Two concert dates in Madrid and Barcelona were announced for 6 and 13 May.
 More tour dates were added through the months, including five dates across South America.

 "Corazones Rotos" alongside Luis Fonsi was released on 6 January 2023.
 The album was officially announced in March.
 The single "La Santa" was released on 17 March.
 The album was released on 14 April featuring the single "El Tonto" with Quevedo.
 In 2024, she became a coach on the ninth season of La Voz Kids alongside David Bisbal, Rosario Flores, and Melendi.
-She returned for her second season in 2025.
+She returned for her second season in 2025. Índigo will debut as a coach on the thirteenth season of La Voz in the latter half of 2026.

+Personal life

+Since 2025, she has been in a relationship with streamer and YouTuber IlloJuan.